-Optional fume filter or vent to the outside (both sold separately)
+Optional fume filter or vent to the outside improves indoor air quality (both sold separately)

-The enclosure works by retaining the heat from the bed to bring the ambient temperature up high enough, stabilizing ABS and other filaments that expand when they cool.
-The optional fan will draw cool air across the power supply, simultaneously heating the air and cooling the supply.
-The heated air circulates within the enclosure, providing a steading temperature; from there the air can be vented into the room, sent through an optional air filter (not included), or vented to the outside via a hose. (not included)
+The enclosure kit works by retaining the bed's heat to bring the ambient temperature up high enough, stabilizing ABS and other filaments that expand when they cool.
+The optional fan will draw cold air across the power supply, simultaneously heating the air and cooling the supply.
+The heated air circulates within the enclosure, providing a steading temperature.
+The expelled air can be vented into the room, sent through an optional air filter (not included), or vented to the outside via a hose. (not included)